John Van Antwerp Fine Jr.

-John V. A. Fine Jr. (born September 9, 1939) is an American historian and author.
-He is professor emeritus of Balkan and Byzantine history at the University of Michigan and has written extensively on the subject.
+John Van Antwerp Fine Jr. (September 9, 1939 – July 6, 2026) was an American historian and author.
+He was professor emeritus of Balkan and Byzantine history at the University of Michigan and wrote extensively on the subject.

 Early life and education

-He was born in 1939 and grew up in Princeton, New Jersey, in a family of educators.
-His father, John Van Antwerp Fine Sr. (1903–1987), was Professor of Greek History in the Classics Department of Princeton University, and his grandfather, John Burchard Fine, founded Princeton Preparatory Schools, while his granduncle, Henry Burchard Fine, was a dean and professor of mathematics at the Princeton.
-His mother, Elizabeth Bunting Fine, was also a classicist and taught Latin and Greek at Miss Fine’s School, founded by his grandaunt.
+John Van Antwerp Fine Jr. was born in Princeton, New Jersey on September 9, 1939, to a family of educators.
+His father, John V. A. Fine (1903–1987), was Professor of Greek History in the Classics Department of Princeton University, and his grandfather, John Burchard Fine, founded Princeton Preparatory Schools, while his granduncle, Henry Burchard Fine, was a dean and professor of mathematics at Princeton.
+His mother, Elizabeth Bunting Fine, was also a classicist and taught Latin and Greek at Miss Fine's School, founded by his grandaunt.

 Fine Jr.'s undergraduate and graduate training was at Harvard University, where he studied Byzantium, the Balkans, and medieval Russia.
 He earned his Ph.D. from Harvard in 1968 and began teaching at the University of Michigan in 1969.

 Career and academic interests

-Medievalist Paul Stephenson, lead professor at the School of History and Heritage, University of Lincoln, and a Fellow of the Royal Historical Society, expressed high regard for Fine's work and compared him with the likes of Paul M. Barford, Simon Franklin, Jonathan Shepard.
+Medievalist Paul Stephenson, lead professor at the School of History and Heritage, University of Lincoln, and a Fellow of the Royal Historical Society, compared Fine's work to the likes of Paul M. Barford, Simon Franklin, Jonathan Shepard.

-His academic interests range from theology and the history of Christianity to Byzantium and the medieval and modern Balkans.
+His academic interests ranged from theology and the history of Christianity to Byzantium and the medieval and modern Balkans.
 His publications have become standard in the field, notably his surveys of the Medieval Balkans (1983 and 1987).
 In 1998, John V. A. Fine Jr. retired from Michigan, becoming a professor emeritus.

 Bosnian history and Bosnian Church

-He has also revolutionized the way scholars understand the Bosnian Church (first published in 1975; republished in England in 2006), showing that it was not heretical.
+Fine revolutionized the way scholars understand the Bosnian Church (first published in 1975; republished in England in 2006), showing that it was not heretical.

-Fine has also contributed to the understanding of Bosnian history, working to correct popular misconceptions, especially during the Balkan wars of the 1990s.
+He also contributed to the understanding of Bosnian history, working to correct popular misconceptions, especially during the Balkan wars of the 1990s.
 He co-authored Bosnia and Hercegovina: A Tradition Betrayed with former student Robert J. Donia (1994), a work published in England, the US, and in Bosnian translation in war-time Sarajevo (1995).
 He traveled to and lectured in the besieged cities of Sarajevo and Mostar during the war.